IBM-Bluemix-Docs/compare-and-comply/relnotes.md

 {: #general_notes}

 - The {{site.data.keyword.cnc_short}} API on {{site.data.keyword.BluOpenStackDed}} does not require authorization as APIs on the public IBM Cloud do.
  - PDFs must be in text format to be parsed.
-Scanned documents, even if they have been OCRed, cannot be parsed.
+Documents that have been scanned cannot be parsed, even if the scans have been processed by an optical character reader (OCR).

 ## Known issues
 {: #known_issues}

-- The maximum size of PDF that can be uploaded is 50Mb.
+- The maximum size of a PDF file that can be uploaded is 50Mb.
 - PDFs with security enabled cannot be parsed.
 - Documents with non-standard page layouts (such as 2 or 3 columns per page) do not parse correctly.